decred/dcrwallet/rpc/documentation/api.md

 #### `CommittedTickets`

-The `CommittedTickets` method returns the matching ticket purchase hashes for which the largest commitment is controlled by this wallet.
+The `CommittedTickets` method returns the matching ticket purchase hashes and addresses for which the largest commitment is controlled by this wallet.

 **Request:** `CommittedTicketsRequest`